MicrosoftDocs/learn/learn-pr/azure/structure-bicep-code-collaboration/includes/2-exercise-review-existing-template.md

-You have an existing template that has been working for you so far.
-It deploys correctly all resources the project needs.
-You sit down with another team member to talk over the template and some planned changes for the next phase of the project.
+You sit down with your colleague in the quality control team, and open up your template.
+You start to talk through it with them.

-As you work your way through the template, your colleague starts to get confused.
-Maybe your template needs some improvement to help them understand what's happening.
+But as you work your way through the template, your colleague starts to get confused.
+Maybe your template needs some improvement to help them understand what's happening?

 Take a look at the template.
 How many issues can you find?
 You're seeing the template for the first time - do you understand what everything in the template is doing?
 What could you do to improve the template?